THE DANGERS OF ANALOGIES

 This analogy assumes that polarizers are something like the parallel slats of a picket fence.
 Light is something like a stretched rope that you shake up and down to create a wave.
-If the wave passes through the slots of a picket fence, it can wave up and down (if the fence slats are oriented vertically) but not if they are horizontal.
+If the wave passes through the slots of a picket fence, it can move up and down (if the fence slats are oriented vertically) but not if they are horizontal.
 Now have the rope pass through a section of fence with vertical slats, and also another section with horizontal slats.
-The rope wave can't get through both.
-You still see this analogy, with pictures in many books.
+The rope wave can't get through both, whether it is vibrating up/down or right/left.
+You still see this crude analogy, with pictures, in many books.

 What's wrong with this analogy?
 Almost everything!
 For one thing, it's a one-case explanation.
 Put two polarizers on an overhead projector, one on top of the other with axes parallel.
 Light passes through both with modest diminution of intensity (actually considerable diminution, but our eyes tend not to notice).
 Then rotate either polarizer 90° so their axes are perpendicular.
 Light is now blocked.
 Now ask students what will happen if a third polarizer is placed between the other two, with its axis at 45° to the other two.
 Does the picket fence analogy help students get the right answer?
 No, and when you perform the experiment, they are very surprised.
 Their 'learning' of the 'explanation' was useless to them.
 They had only an illusion of understanding, and worse, they were confident of their wrong understanding.

 This drawing simulates what is seen.
 A single polarizer looks grey, for it only transmits about 40% of the light intensity.
 Two polarizers with crossed (perpendicular axes) transmit very little light intensity (nearly black).
 But if a third polarizer is placed between two crossed ones, considerable light intensity does get through.